GalkaKlink/d-test/README.md

 site – site; AA_number_in_site - number of amino acids in a site; AA – amino acid;
 after it, for each focal node, it contains two columns: type of an amino acid for the focal node (“proximal”, “distal” or “none”) and corresponding z-score.

+### **Test Data:**
+For checking reproducibility of the method, test data from the article is provided.
+"Test Data" folder contains following files:

+**HIV1_allM.mafft.seq+PAMLancestors.fasta** - amino acid alignment of 3792 gp-160 sequences from 5 subtypes of type M together with reconstructed sequences from ancestral nodes of the phylogenetic tree.
+Amino acid positions in this file are filtered as described in the article.
+**HIV1_allM.newick** - phylogenetic tree
+**FitnessShift.Config.txt** - control file for test data **HIV1_allM.VariableFitnessAA.subtypesAB.txt** - resulting output table made with **ResultingTable.pl** script
+**SiteNumbering.Alignment_vs_HXB2.txt** - a file for renumbering of sites in the alignment acording to numbering of gp-160 from HXB2 strain.
+This file is needed to renumber sites from the final output if you want to somehow use them.